rbowen/presentations/raising_bar_presentations/slides.md

 7. Lots of short beats
 8. A picture is worth 1000 words

+???

+1. Main point and action item
+2. Don't tell me meaningless stories
+3. Add value to "just the slides"
+4. Talk with me, not at me
+5. Remember the deaf guy
+6. Watch yourself, and figure out what you hate about it
+7. Keep my attention on stage
+8. Fewer words, more pictures

 ---

 ![Questions](images/question-time.jpg)
 <small>CC by Colm MacCárthaigh on Flickr</small>

 ???

+Oh, and another thing ...

+Any Columbo fans here?

 * Have a bonus slide!
 * Leave time for questions (Unless you don't want to answer questions,